tkluck/PolynomialRings.jl/README.md

 part of the type.

 In doing so, this is a nice exercise for Julia's type system.
-In practise, this seems to add non-negligably to compilation times, but not to run times.
+In practise, this seems to add non-negligibly to compilation times, but not to run times.

 ## Relation to `Singular.jl`